 - Manuscripts between 80,000 and 150,000 words: $600

-- Rates for manuscripts over 150,000 words to be determined on case-by-case basis
+- Rates for manuscripts over 150,000 words to be determined on a case-by-case basis

 I edit all manner of written material, from blog posts and magazine articles to PhD dissertations and, of course, book manuscripts.
 My base rate is $35 per hour for standard copy editing and $50 per hour for developmental editing.
 To determine an estimate for a book manuscript, I do a sample edit on a small portion of the manuscript and calculate a final estimate from that.
 It also helps me to see the level of copy editing your manuscript needs and allows you to get an idea of what the edited manuscript will look like.
 A sample edit is free.

 I charge $35 per hour for copy editing smaller one-off projects, such as press releases, pamphlets, magazine articles, website content, and single blog posts (minimum one hour, then billed in 30-minute increments).